Two types of powder coating

 At Seattle Powder Coat, we have experience with all types of powder coatings.
-Whether your parts stay indoors, are submerged in salt water, or routinely are exposed to temperatures in excess of 1000-deg F, we can help you select the most appropriate coating.
+Whether your parts stay indoors, are submerged in salt water, or are routinely exposed to temperatures in excess of 1000° F, we can help you select the most appropriate coating.

 NEXT: Proper Pretreating